Washi - Handmade papers

 © Awagami Factory, Washi Paper Texture

-In the most basic of terms, washi paper simply means traditional Japanese paper, wa (和) meaning Japanese and shi (紙) meaning paper.
-From its eclectic history, through its many uses, to the key travel destinations in Japan, there are many fascinating things to learn and a lot to be said about this richly historic and still relevant art.
+In its simplest terms, washi paper refers to traditional Japanese paper, with 'wa' (和) signifying Japanese and 'shi' (紙) meaning paper.
+From its diverse historical background to its numerous applications, and even the notable travel destinations in Japan, there is a wealth of fascinating aspects to explore about this historically rich and enduring art.

-Although today it’s an iconically Japanese cultural element, the roots of washi paper production can be traced back to China.
-In around 610 CE the technique of handmaking paper was brought to Japan by Buddhist monks who used it to write sacred sutras.
+Although it has become an iconic cultural element in Japan today, the origins of washi paper production can be traced back to China.
+Around 610 CE, the technique of handmaking paper was introduced to Japan by Buddhist monks, primarily used for transcribing sacred sutras.

-As it has done so well throughout history, Japan adopted this paper-making method and improved it, adding more textile-type materials to the paper production process such as kozo (mulberry) and gampi fibers as a way to strengthen the paper, extend its longevity, and increase its versatility.
+As history shows, Japan not only adopted this paper-making method but also refined it by incorporating more textile-type materials into the production process, such as kozo (mulberry) and gampi fibers.
+This enhancement served to strengthen the paper, prolong its lifespan, and enhance its versatility.

 © Awagami Factory, Washi Paper Texture